 Using store formats for learning

 In a fast-moving, rapidly changing retail landscape, there are very few hard-and- fast rules.
-So we work closely with clients to develop ‘laboratory stores’ to test new ideas and learn from ‘real life’ situations.
+So we work closely with clients to develop 'laboratory stores' to test new ideas and learn from 'real life' situations.
 This gives us the chance to set up, monitor, analyse, compare and value engineer upgrades.
-We gather tangible information and insights to understand what works and what doesn’t, making business sense of any changes so we can then go ahead and evolve the store design in the best possible way.
+We gather tangible information and insights to understand what works and what doesn't, making business sense of any changes so we can then go ahead and evolve the best retail store design for Rogers Communications.